-In the first few weeks of December, Coalition Forces detained three wanted individuals and an additional 26 suspected terrorist associates in Mosul in near-daily operations.
-The most important individual detained was Yasin Sabah Salih Jubayyir, AQI's security emir for most of northern Iraq, who was captured on December 13th.
+In the first few weeks of December, Coalition Forces detained three wanted individuals and an additional 26 suspected terrorist associates in Mosul in near-daily operations.86 The most important individual detained was Yasin Sabah Salih Jubayyir, AQI's security emir for most of northern Iraq, who was captured on December 13th.
 Yasin was a foreign fighter who helped direct AQI security operations across the north.
-He operated along the upper Tigris River Valley and was a senior weapons and terrorist facilitator.
-Also captured on December 13th with Yasin was Najim 'Abdalla Hasan Salih, AQI's security emir for Mosul.
-The capture of these two individuals, in turn, helped develop intelligence about the Mosul network and led to multiple captures and kills, including Haydar al-Afri, also known as Imad Abd al-Karim, on December 25th.
-Haydar was the AQI leader for the western region of Mosul where he facilitated weapons and materials to cells in western Mosul, and planned attacks against Iraqi and Coalition Forces.
-In the last few days of December, Coalition Forces detained another 30 individuals including one who was the leader of an assassination cell that conducted attacks against Iraqi Security Forces.
-He was also involved in extortion, executions, and counterintelligence operations.
+He operated along the upper Tigris River Valley and was a senior weapons and terrorist facilitator.87 Also captured on December 13th with Yasin was Najim 'Abdalla Hasan Salih, AQI's security emir for Mosul.88 The capture of these two individuals, in turn, helped develop intelligence about the Mosul network and led to multiple captures and kills, including Haydar al-Afri, also known as Imad Abd al-Karim, on

-In the first two weeks of January 2008, Coalition Forces detained 53 individuals in the Mosul network.
-Among them were foreign terrorist facilitators, individuals associated with IED attacks, two IED cell leaders, media cells, and associates of AQI senior leaders.
-One of the individuals detained on January 6th was believed to be AQI's deputy emir in the city.
+December 25th.
+Haydar was the AQI leader for the western region of Mosul where he facilitated weapons and materials to cells in western Mosul, and planned attacks against Iraqi and Coalition Forces.89 In the last few days of December, Coalition Forces detained another 30 individuals including one who was the leader of an assassination cell that conducted attacks against Iraqi Security Forces.
+He was also involved in extortion, executions, and counterintelligence operations.90 believed to be AOI's deputy emir in the city.
 He was involved in planning attacks and operated as a judge in an illegal court system that ordered and approved abductions and executions.
-He was also a close associate of the two AQI leaders, Yasin and Haydar al-Afri, that were captured in December.
-On the January 7th, another high-value target, Mohammed Ibrahim Ali, a wanted AQI bomb maker and IED cell leader, was also detained.
-In several operations in the second half of January, Coalition Forces continued to target the network associated with Yasin, Haydar al-Afri, and the deputy emir captured on January 6th, leading to the capture of an IED cell leader, individuals involved in kidnapping, and maintaining and facilitating weapons.
-In an operation on January 21st, Coalition Forces detained AQI's overall security emir for Mosul.
+He was also a close associate of the two AOI leaders, Yasin and Haydar al-Afri, that were captured in December.
+92 On January 7th, another highvalue target, Mohammed Ibrahim Ali, a wanted AQI bomb maker and IED cell leader, was also detained.93 In several operations in the second half of January, Coalition Forces continued to target the network associated with Yasin, Haydar al-Afri, and the deputy emir captured on January 6th, leading to the capture of an IED cell leader, individuals involved in kidnapping, and maintaining and facilitating weapons.94 In an operation on January 21st, Coalition Forces detained AOI's overall security emir for Mosul.95